Budget Beatmaking Setups for Different Musical Scenarios

 For EDM, you’ll focus on:

-• Sound design for crafting unique and complex sounds.
-These can be for a variety of purposes including drops, build-ups, or textures.
+- Sound design for crafting unique and complex sounds.
+These can be for various purposes including drops, build-ups, or textures.

 Recommended Budget Software